When Neandertals migrated to open areas, they built structures out of wood,

 hearths and a windbreak created by mammoth bones.
 At Molodova 1, an oval

-arrangement of mammoth bones once stood as shelter, enclosing an area of
+arrangement of mammoth bones once stood as shelter, enclosing an area of much

-much occupational debris, including flint, fauna, hearths, and red ocher.
+occupational debris, including flint, fauna, hearths, and red ocher.

 Furthermore, the site of Molodova V has a slightly smaller and less conclusively

-patterned arrangement of mammoth bones with a preserved dwelling roofed
+patterned arrangement of mammoth bones with a preserved dwelling roofed by

-and Edgar 1996).
+Edgar 1996).

-Apart from making structures out of mammoth bones, Neandertals also made
+Apart from making structures out of mammoth bones,

-a fireplace, a hearth, numerous stone tools, and broken animal bones.
+found a fireplace, a hearth, numerous stone tools, and broken animal bones.
 Very

 few of the fauna found suggested that perhaps this could have been a butchering